opengisch/qpip/README.md

 **QPIP** is a QGIS plugin allowing to manage Python dependencies for other plugins.

-When loading other plugins, it will check if a `requirements.txt` file exists in its directory.
+When installing or loading other plugins, it will check if a `requirements.txt` file exists in its directory.
 If so, it will verify if the dependencies are met, and display a dialog offering to install missing requirements.

 All requirements are installed in the user's profile (under `python/dependencies`), so that each user profile can have a different set of dependencies.

 ## Usage (end user)

 Install `QPIP` through the QGIS plugin manager.
-Once installed, by default, dependencies will be checked automatically when activating new plugins.
+Once installed, by default, dependencies will be checked automatically when installing or activating new plugins.

 ### Plugin menu